ribafs/laravel-acl/README.md

-# ACL implementation in Laravel 9
+# ACL implementation in Laravel 9 and 10

 ## Portuguese version this README

 [README-PT](README-PT.md)

-## Support to laravel 9
+## Support to laravel 9 and 10

+Alto 8 versiom without try.

 Using users, roles, permissions, trait, middleware, provider, etc